steAz/songsRecommender/README.md

 # recommender
 Desktop program to demonstrate recommendation algorithms.
+Song recommendation system using various AI methods realized for competition (subject) - a group project.
+It was implemented by me and three of my team members.

 # Requirements
 To install required packages